Digital Driver Licence

 Real time updates

 Your digital licence updates automatically in response to any changes on your licence record, such as new licence conditions or a change of address.
-For example, when you get your Ls, or when you move from Ls to Ps and then from Ps to a full licence, and the physical card has been issued, you can download and access it from within the myVicRoads app.
+For example, when you get your Ls, or when you move from Ls to Ps and then from Ps to a full licence, and the plastic card has been issued, you can download and access it from within the myVicRoads app.

 If you have a full licence and another where you’re still a learner, or if you have two learner permits, both will be available in the myVicRoads app.
-You will have two physical cards, but these will be displayed as a combined digital licence.
+You will have two plastic cards, but these will be displayed as a combined digital licence.

 Remember to refresh your licence to bring the new information through by pulling down on the screen that displays your information.